lennylv/DGCddG/train_1470/prediction_2/Readme.txt

 # take 'protein 1A22 ; chain A ; wild C ; id 171 ; mutant A' as an example, See table 2M734 row 1 and table s4169 row 24
 # S4169 were taken from GeoPPI
-Due to the labels of SSIPe and our method are dMutant - dWild, then GeoPPI and mCSM-PPI2 are dWild - dMutant, Therefore, the output of SSIPe and DGCddG for ace2.npy need be reversed to calculate the Kendall coefficient.
+Due to the labels of SSIPe and our method are dMutant - dWild, then GeoPPI and mCSM-PPI2 are dWild - dMutant, Therefore, the output of SSIPe and DGCddG need be reversed to calculate the Kendall coefficient.

 The capri_t55.npy and capri_t56.npy were calculated based on the graphs constructed from dimers.
 Therefore, the results here are -0.056 and 0.193 for capri_t55 and capri_t56, respectively.